 There are several companies offering sunset cruises.
-You can board a pirate ship, glide along in a sail boat or even hire a speedboat or yacht for a private high end excursion.
+You can board a pirate ship, glide along in a sailboat, or even hire a speedboat or yacht for a private high-end excursion.

-For a total Puerto Vallarta sunset cruise evening experience, you can set off on a sunset cruise with entertainment and a gourmet dinner, topped off by a phenomenal Cirque du Soleil style show (Rhythms of the Night).
+For a total Puerto Vallarta sunset cruise evening experience, you can set off on a sunset cruise with entertainment and a gourmet dinner, topped off by a phenomenal Cirque du Soleil-style show (Rhythms of the Night).

 Rhythms of the Night

-Going to the Rhythms of the Night Show in arguably one of the best things to do in Puerto Vallarta.
+Going to the Rhythms of the Night Show is arguably one of the best things to do in Puerto Vallarta.
 The show is a spectacular acrobatic dinner show, conceived of, written, and directed by Gilles Ste-Croix, the co-creator of Cirque du Soleil.

-The evening event starts out with a sunset cruise through Bandaras Bay to tropical Las Caletas Beach.
+The evening event starts with a sunset cruise through Bandaras Bay to tropical Las Caletas Beach.
 Dancers in elaborate costumes greet guests and provide you with a welcome cocktail.